beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 Since this is my first time actually using SIMD, I went for a pretty naive optimization, which only uses these instructions to find contiguous blocks of ASCII characters until a Unicode character or line break shows up.
 We still defer to the old algorithm to account for Unicode characters and newlines, because I couldn't be bothered (yet!) to handle multi-byte characters spanning across 16-byte chunks.
-I also know from looking at crates like [memchr](https://crates.io/crates/memchr) that apparently, SIMD is more efficient if the addresses loaded into the wide registers are aligned (i.e. they are multiples of 128 if loaded into a 128-bit register), but it would have made the algorithm significantly more complex.
+It seems there might be a slight performance advantage if the data loaded into the wide registers is aligned (i.e. the address is a multiple of 128?), but if we believe [this StackOverflow comment](https://stackoverflow.com/questions/52147378/choice-between-aligned-vs-unaligned-x86-simd-instructions#comment91244838_52147378), it's largely similar to unaligned loads nowadays.

 ### The SIMD Helper